 In-body sensors, also known as implantable sensors or bio-implants, are devices designed to be inserted into the human body to monitor various physiological parameters or deliver therapeutic treatments.
 These sensors can provide real-time data about the body’s internal conditions, allowing for continuous monitoring and analysis.
 They are typically used in medical applications and can be used for diagnostics, disease management, or research purposes.
 In-body sensors offer unique advantages in the context of chronic disease management, including:

-Our research focuses on the integration of CMOS, MEMS technologies to develop multi-analyte, multimodality and long-term injectable and insertable sensors.
+Our research focuses on the integration of CMOS, MEMS technologies to develop multi-analyte, multimodality and long-term sensing and actuating miniaturized platforms for lab-on-a-chip, injectable and swallowable sensing and actuating devices.
 We take a holistic approach and consider the interaction of all the primary components of a wireless sensor system, including the biointerface, the readout electronics and the wireless units.
 We study novel ways to integrate and miniaturize these components with focus on power efficiency and cost-effective microfabrication processes.

 Ultra-Low-Power (ULP) Wireless Sensor Readouts